-This organization is involved in projects that help the University and the Department achieve its missions by participating in community-health projects, state and national conventions, fund-raisers, scholarship funds, and also provides mentoring to all nursing students.
+This organization is involved in projects that help the University and the SON achieve its missions by participating in community-health projects, state and national conventions, fundraisers, scholarship funds, and also provides mentoring to all nursing students.
 It also affords students the opportunity to be involved with legislation affecting nurses on state and national levels and to have a voice concerning issues affecting the profession.
-Additional contact information can be obtained from the Nursing Department or the web site http://nursing.lsua.edu
+Additional contact information can be obtained from the SON or the web site http://nursing.lsua.edu

-STUDENT REPRESENTATION ON DON FACULTY COMMITTEES
+STUDENT REPRESENTATION ON SON FACULTY COMMITTEES

-Student participation and input into matters relevant to the Department of Nursing is encouraged, and can be achieved by students participating in committee work.
-Student representatives will be elected each semester by their peers to serve on the following committees: Academic and Professional Standards, Curriculum, Evaluation, Learning Resources, and Professional Development.
+Student participation and input into matters relevant to the School of Nursing is encouraged, and can be achieved by students participating in committee work.
+Student representatives volunteer to serve on the following committees: Academic and Professional Standards, Curriculum, and Learning Resources.

 Student representatives are expected to attend scheduled meetings and provide input to the faculty by sharing comments, views, reactions, and suggestions from peers relevant to the nursing program.
-It is the Student Representative's duty to keep his/her peers informed
+It is the Student Representative's duty to keep his/her peers informed.